 However, it is not a good idea to try and store them in a freezer.
 This could damage the quality of the taste of the apple.

-So keep these suggestions in mind as you hunt for a cooler location to store your apples for the wek.
+Keep these suggestions in mind as you hunt for a cooler location to store your apples for the week.

 3. Keep Them Apart